 Mobile Phones and VoIP

 Most businesses currently rely on mobile phone network unlike the recent past (About five years ago) where this might have sounded like an impossibility.
-Some organisations now solely depend on mobile networks.
+Some organizations now solely depend on mobile networks.
 And as the companies expand, they prefer VoIP interoperability with mobile phones.
 Therefore the future of VoIP will also rely heavily on mobile phone technology.

 Launch of 5G Internet